-Falcon Australia had previously indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme and the DPIR has granted a 12 month extension for the completion of the work.
-In March 2018, the inquiry concluded its work with the publication of a Final Report and we now await the Northern Territory government's decision, which is expected shortly.
+Falcon Australia had expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
+The introduction of a moratorium on hydraulic fracturing has delayed the completion of the drilling and exploration programme.
+Work has commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.